 The muscular system is not the only system needing to be maintained and strengthened through physical activity.
 Cardio workouts such as running, walking, bicycling, and elliptical are some of the most basic exercises that directly impact heart health.
 The duration and intensity of the workout varies on the heart’s current condition.
 Workout machines usually display a zone chart that can be used to gage the intensity of the workout.
 If you are an outdoorsy person, a heart rate monitor is a great idea.
 Tracking your heart rate is essential to determining the cardio output to gage which zone is being met.
 It is important to note that the typical resting heart rate is between 70 and 80 beats per minute.

-The chart to the left shows a fat burning zone and a cardio zone based on age and weight. (the numbers represent the heart rate) The fat burning zone is great for losing weight and transforming your body.
+The chart shows a fat burning zone and a cardio zone based on age and weight. (the numbers represent the heart rate) The fat burning zone is great for losing weight and transforming your body.
 The cardio zone however, works your cardiovascular system by strengthening the heart and increasing endurance.

 The heart and lungs work together to provide the entire body with oxygen, hormones, and nutrients.
 These important functions help the body perform optimally.
 A basic understanding of the structure and function of the cardiovascular system is necessary to understand the human movement system.
 So, allow me to geek out for a minute and break it down.